ali-m-dinani/reaxkit/docs/contributing.md

 ## Code of Conduct

-Be respectful and constructive in all project interactions.
+Please be respectful and constructive in all project interactions.

 ---